keronsen/travis-test-3/README.md

 Appstax CLI
 ===========

-This is the official command-line application [Appstax](http://appstax.com).
+This is the official command-line application for [Appstax](http://appstax.com).

 Installing